 Muskingum

 In the case where simulations use a coarse spatial resolution (e.g., half a degree of latitude and longitude) such that river flow likely remains within the grid cell on a daily time step, WBM can use the Muskingum flow routing option.
-This option cannot be used for higher resolution simulations.
-Unfortunately, Muskingum routing does not account for residual in-stream water storage and other anthropogenic or natural water abstractions from streamflows, and .
+Unfortunately, Muskingum routing does not account for residual in-stream water storage and other anthropogenic or natural water abstractions from streamflows, and WBM will exit if there is this identified mismatch in routines.
 Muskingum routing has limitations on pixel size and time steps requiring cell's Courant number (i.e. fraction of cell size travelled by the flood wave during time step t) to be much less than 1.
 These limitations prohibit use of Muskingum routing in many WBM model settings.
+In cases where necessary conditions for using Muskingum routing are met, this method is preferred over Linear Reservoir Routing (LRR) because it is derived from a simplification of hydraulics accounting for non-uniform flow across the reach during changes in flow.
+LRR assumes uniform instream storage and flow within a grid cell.